 PhD, Health Policy and Aging Research, Heller School, Brandeis University, Waltham, MA

 Dr Mahoney is currently funded by the Alzheimer’s Association ETAC program to design and develop an alpha prototype of DRESS – (Developing a Responsive Emotive Sensing System).
 This context aware computing system will guide people with dementia through the dressing process leveraging their abilities and reducing the demand on their family caregivers for constant cueing and guidance.
-She recently completed phase 1 which involved a study of 25 caregivers to better understand common dressing problems and to obtain their feedback on the proposed design.
-Phase 2, the technical build stage is underway and will be followed by the final Phase 3 reliability and validity testing.
+In phase 1 she completed a study of 25 caregivers to better understand common dressing problems and to obtain their feedback on the proposed design.
+In Phase 2, her team completed the technical build stage and are currently completing the final Phase 3 reliability and validity testing.

 Publications & Presentations: